Ioanardelean/PanicControl/Wiki.md

 - **Authentification**

  Create a account with email address and passphrase

+ > activate / desactivate accounts
+ > login / logout
 - **Monitoring tool**

  Create a uptime check for a website with name, description and url
 - **Participants**

  Insert the email address of watcher(from) to email list.

+ > edit watcher and email list
+ > delete items of email list
 - **Alerting**

  Create alerting email with customed template

+ > create template
+ > choose template
+ > import template
 - **Client Notifications**

  Create a list of principals customers

+ > edit email team and email list
+ > delete items of email list
 - **Monitoring Dashboard**

- Displayng monitorig dashboard with a chart over a year
+ Displayng monitorig dashboard

+ > chart on year
+ > chart on day
 - **Monotorized websites**

  Displayng the list of site on account

+ > availability
+ > edit
+ > delete